kaspergustavo/kaspergustavo/README.md

 👋 Hi there!

-⭐ My name is Gustavo Kasper and I'm a technology enthusiast!
+⭐ My name's Gustavo Kasper and I'm a technology enthusiast!

-👀 I am interested in front-end areas and the JavaScript ecosystem.
+👀 I'm interested in front-end areas and the JavaScript ecosystem.

 📚 I'm currently taking the EBAC Full Stack Phtyon Developer course.